-Nusa Penida is my favourite Island ever!
-Bali itself is beautiful, however Nusa Penida is even more breathtaking.
-There are cliffs, manta rays, beautiful beaches and much more.
+Nusa Penida is my favorite Island ever!
+Bali itself is beautiful, however, Nusa Penida is even more breathtaking.
+There are cliffs, manta rays, beautiful beaches, and much more.
 It is a small island, but it has loads to offer!
 This 3-Day guide will take you to the best places on Nusa Penida.

 Save this on Pinterest to read it later↡

 The best way to get around on Nusa Penida is by motorbike.
 Driving a motorbike on the island gave me the feeling I was playing a Mario Kart game.
 Because of the many curves, height differences, and gorgeous views.

 You can rent a motorbike at almost any hotel.
 If you have little experience driving a motorbike, Nusa Penida is the perfect destination to learn how to do it.

 The main roads are well-paved and maintained.
 On the other hand, when you go off the main road, the road often becomes very rocky and sometimes even sandy.
 Make sure to drive slowly here and only use your rear brake (Left), that way you have the most control over your motorbike.
 For the best driving experience, I would advise you to rent one motorbike per person.

 With two people on one motorbike, the bike is going to be too heavy to be able to drive through those rocky and sandy paths without damaging the bottom of the motorbike or to drive up very steep hills.